-- the development of financing and investment policies managing the Group's activities in sectors with significant ESG issues; - the respect of the Equator Principles for major industrial and infrastructure projects; - the integration of ESG criteria in the Know Your Customer (KYC) process; - the progressive integration of ESG criteria in lending and rating policies; - the development and use of management and monitoring tools for these risks, including specific questionnaires for activities with salient environmental and social risks; - the training of financing business lines and control functions on the ESG risk framework; - an operational control plan.
+- the development of financing and investment policies managing the Group's activities in sectors with significant ESG issues; - the respect of the United Nations Guiding Principles in the financing and investment activities; - the respect of the Equator Principles for major industrial and infrastructure projects; - the integration of ESG criteria in the Know Your Customer (KYC) process; - the progressive integration of ESG criteria in lending and rating policies; - the development and use of management and monitoring tools for these risks, including specific questionnaires for activities with salient environmental and social risks; - the training of financing business lines and control functions on the ESG risk framework; - an operational control plan.

 In addition to the tools described above, a new ESG Assessment framework was deployed in June 2021.
-It enables the identification, assessment and monitoring of the performance and ESG risks of corporate customers, on a sector-specific manner, with a common approach within the Group for a given customer segment.
-The ESG Assessment covers five major extrafinancial topics, including respect for human rights.
-Currently designed for large companies, which will all be subject to an ESG Assessment by the end of 2023, this framework will be gradually adapted and extended to different client segments.
+It enables the identification, assessment and monitoring of the performance and ESG risks of corporate customers, in a sector-specific manner, with a common approach within the Group for a given customer segment.
+The ESG Assessment covers five major extra financial topics, including respect for human rights.